Australian football tactics and skills: Tempo football

-Environmental Conditions and playing styles
+Environmental conditions and playing styles

 Kicking with the wind

 Kicking with the wind is one style of direct play in which the team would use strong winds to advantage.
 Teams place emphasis on the direction of play and determine defensive strategies and long kicking and run-on football to gain extra distance in attack.
-Captains that win the coin toss will often elect to kick into or against the wind.
-Strong winds can assist teams in the final quarter of each term when players are tiring.
-They can alternatively assist them in the first and third "premiership" quarters.
-They can also assist in scoring and provide better opportunities for a long distance after the siren attempts during close matches.
+Captains that win the coin toss will usually kick with the wind.
+Strong winds can assist teams in the final quarter of each term when players are tiring, leading to some captains to occasionally elect to kick into the wind, although this is a risky gambit, since winds can change direction over time or have a lessened effect as the game goes on.
+They can alternatively assist them in the first and third quarters.
+They can also assist in scoring and provide better opportunities for long-distance after-the-siren attempts during close matches.
 In some grounds, the wind will swirl, which teams can use to advantage by compensating their kicks for the prevailing wind or tactically attacking or defending along a boundary the ground that the wind favours.